srikarboga/rayzig/README.md

 ![image](https://github.com/user-attachments/assets/4b96989c-d170-4865-9e91-732fc2147d6d)

 ---
-The code for this project could use a lot of improvements as it was my first project in this language.
+The code for this project could use a lot of improvements since it was my first project in this language.
 Goals for the future are to refactor and clean up the code and add multithreading.